-Inner Dialogues — What They Are Employees often run “imaginary conversations” in their heads with colleagues or managers.
+| Inner Dialogues — What They Are People often run “imaginary conversations” in their heads with colleagues or managers.
 Most of the time, these dialogues are negative: the person imagines criticism, rejection, or even dismissal.
-As a result, they avoid raising real issues or asking for support, while valuable working hours are wasted on unproductive thoughts. |
+As a result, they avoid raising real issues or asking for support, while hours are wasted on unproductive thoughts. |

 Projects and deadlines are less likely to slip